Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Random multiplicative functions and Rademacher processes

 \section{Random multiplicative functions and Rademacher processes}

-In this appendix we sketch the connection between the summatory function $M(x)$ of a random multiplicative function (as defined in the introduction), and a certain Rademacher random process.
+In this Appendix we sketch the connection between the sum $M(x) = \sum _{n \leq x} f(n)$ of a random multiplicative function (as defined in the \hyperref[sec1]{Introduction}) and a certain Rademacher random process.
 The argument we give is essentially that of Hal\'{a}sz~\cite{hal}.

-In view of Wintner's~\cite{wint} result that for each $\epsilon > 0$, $M(x)=O(x^{1/2+\epsilon})$ almost surely, we know that the Dirichlet series
+In view of Wintner's~\cite{wint} result that for each $\varepsilon> 0$, $M(x)=O(x^{1/2+\varepsilon})$ almost surely, we know that the Dirichlet series

 is almost surely convergent in the half plane $\Re(s) > 1/2$, and then satisfies

 On the other hand, writing $\zeta(s):=\sum_{n}1/n^{s}, \Re(s) > 1$ for the Riemann zeta function, we have the Euler product identity